Starting from v1.2.12, ClusterControl consists of four components:

 pidfile=<path to PID directory>

-- * CMON process identifier file directory.
-It’s recommended not to change the default value.
+- CMON process identifier file directory.
+Keep the default value is recommended.

 - Alias to